Skip to main content

 Predicates

-Components declare and broadcast key internal states as predicate messages, which are used by the Dynamic State Engine to trigger events.
+Components declare and broadcast key internal states as predicate messages, which are used by the Event Engine to trigger events.
 Refer to Events for more information.

 Auto lifecycle events